 You love your partner dearly, but night after night they toss and turn and sleep right through it.
 You?
 You wake up feeling every move all… night… long.

 That’s probably because your current mattress doesn’t absorb movements; it merely transfers the motion from the other side of the bed to your side, disturbing your sleep.
-The best mattresses for couples are designed to isolate motion so each of you can sleep soundly regardless of how much activity there is on the other side of the bed.
+A mattress for couples should isolate motion so each of you can sleep soundly regardless of how much activity there is on the other side of the bed.

 Foam mattresses and mattresses filled with individually wrapped coils are the best bets for motion isolation.